yuffon/demo/README.md

 # **Features**

-  * `Good usability`: RGSE can analyze real-world open source java programs with respect to not only single object but also multiple objects involved properties.
+  * `Good usability`: RGSE can analyze real-world open source Java programs with respect to not only single object but also multiple objects involved regular properties.

   * `Effectiveness and efficiency`: RGSE can effectively find the program paths satisfying a regular property as soon as possible.
   We applied RGSE to analyze 16 real-world open source Java programs against representative regular properties, compared with DFS